kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 | 0.8             | 1.13+              |
 | 0.4 to 0.7      | 1.11+              |
 | 0.3.X and lower | 1.7+               |

+### Notice on deprecation of v1beta2 version (>=0.13.0)
+**NOTE:** In 0.13.0 we deprecate `autoscaling.k8s.io/v1beta2` API.
+We plan to remove this API version.
+While for now you can continue to use `v1beta2` API we recommend using `autoscaling.k8s.io/v1` instead. `v1` and `v1beta2` APIs are almost identical (`v1` API has some fields which are not present in `v1beta2) so simply chaning which API version you're calling should be enough in almost all cases.

 ### Notice on removal of v1beta1 version (>=0.5.0)